 Fareed Khan brings 30+ years of experience in public affairs, government relations, and strategic communications in the development and implementation of public policy advocacy and communications strategies.
 His work has addressed a broad spectrum of issues across a wide range of policy portfolios, including human rights, civil liberties and anti-racism.
 In 2017 Fareed sponsored a petition for the Rohingya that successfully gathered 50,000+ signatures.
 Fareed has spoken at rallies, vigils, and other public events on the Rohingya.
 His advocacy efforts has gained him local and national media attention.
 He has given numerous interviews at CBC, CTV, Global TV, the Globe and Mail, Al-Jazeerah, and other media outlets.

 Sadia has led the activities of Rohingya Human Rights Network in the Ottawa region through rallies, lectures, and active engagement with diverse civil society organizations.
 She is highly connected with societies that advocate for international social justice, and for the fight against Islamophobia, Xenophobia, and anti-Semitism.
-Among international causes, she is particularly engaged in the causes for justice in Burma and in Syria.
+Among international causes, she is particularly engaged in the causes for justice in Burma, China, India, and Syria.

 Raïss is a Rohingya from Toronto.
 He has led campaigns, petitions, peaceful rallies, and new chapter formations of RHRN across Canada.
-His writings have been published in several newspapers including the Toronto Star, Le Soleil, Montreal Gazette, Vancouver Sun, etc. Following the 2017 massacre of the Rohingya, Raïss spent 1 month at the refugee camps; after which he presented at the Canadian Senate, as well as at the House of Commons.
-Raïss is an Aerospace Systems Engineer by profession, but his passion lies in development work on the grounds - he has lived and volunteered in long term development projects in South America, the Carribean, Southern Africa, and the Middle East.
-Apart from leading the Rohingya Human Rights Network, Raïss also leads a network of schools and vocational training centers at the Rohingya refugee camps and villages.
+He is a renowned speaker at Rohingya forums and interviews, and his writings have been published in both national and international journals/newspapers.
+Following the 2017 massacre of the Rohingya, Raïss spent 1 month at the refugee camps; after which he presented at the Canadian Senate, as well as at the House of Commons.
+He has led numerous delegations for high level visits with policy makers and civil society organizations.
+He also led the community engagement for Rohingya exhibits at the Montreal Holocaust Museum, the Canadian Museum for Human Rights, and le Musée national de beaux-arts du Québec.
+Raïss is an Aerospace Systems Engineer by profession, but his passion lies in development work on the grounds - he has lived and volunteered in long term development projects in Haiti, Ecuador, South Africa, and Bangladesh.
+Apart from leading the Rohingya Human Rights Network, Raïss also leads a network of schools and vocational training programs at the Rohingya refugee camps and villages.

 Join our team of volunteer directors